Kanchan1599/ANS/wiAddNewVMTemplate.md

  - Step 3.2

-    - Once bluprint is ready just go and create version of it and add proper description for it and click on check box of release version to catalog and click on create .
+    - Once blueprint is ready just go and create version of it and add proper description for it and click on check box of release version to catalog and click on create .

  ![Figure 1](images/VMTemplate12.PNG)